ONDC-Official/ONDC-RET-Specifications/api/docs/prepaid_payment_collected_by_#bpp#_non_#rfq#_flow.md

 ### 2. Provider Level

-In this case, the `payments` array objects contain the particular providers' provider `id` who choose to collect directly.
+In this case, if payment needs to be collected by BPP only for specific providers, then providers.payments specifies payment collected by BPP.
+Refer below:

 ```
 "message": {